sisaenkov/freenas/ivideon-server/README.md

 ## Config example

-* `/config/config.xml` - Ivideon Cloud access settings (generated during server first run)
 * `/config/schedule.json` - job scheduler
 * `/config/videoserverd.config` - cameras, logs and archives

-The best way to create a configuration file is to setup Ivideon Server application through a graphical interface on any Desktop Linux system.
-Then copy obtained config file from `~/.IvideonServer/videoserverd.config` to `/config` volume location.
+The best way to create a configuration file is to setup Ivideon Server application through a graphical interface on any Desktop Windows or Linux system.
+Then copy obtained config file from `~/.IvideonServer/videoserverd.config` or `C:\Users\<USER>\AppData\Local\Ivideon\IvideonServer\videoserverd.config` to `/config` volume location.

 #### videoserverd.config